This article appears for archival purposes. Any events, programs and/or initiatives mentioned may no longer be applicable.

 Start Small Or Go Big?

 Knowing where you want to be is one thing, but HOW to get there is where it gets complicated.
 If you’re looking to learn new skills and/or hone existing ones for your present career track, you may want to look into earning a certificate of completion or completing a micro-credential program.
-These programs are a much shorter time commitment than completing a two-year Associate's degree, and are often specifically oriented around job training.
+These programs are a much shorter time commitment than completing a two-year Associate's degree and are often specifically oriented around job training.
 Micro-credentials in particular have become an in-demand commodity over the last few years.

 Interested in transitioning into a new field?
-There are career training and pathway programs focused around teaching career-ready skills to prepare you to enter the workforce in fields as diverse as construction and nanotechnology.
+There are career training and pathway programs focused on teaching career-ready skills to prepare you to enter the workforce in fields as diverse as construction and nanotechnology.
 Check with your employer to see if there are tuition benefits or professional development opportunities to help cover the cost of your up-skilling.

 Two-year and four-year degrees are a greater commitment but can help you earn a higher salary.
 According to the Bureau of Labor Statistics, Associate degree holders see an almost 50% increase in earnings compared to individuals with a high school diploma.
 The BLS also notes that workers with certifications or credentials can expect to earn an average of 32.5% more than those without certification (percentage varies by occupation).
 Put the time in now and higher learning can pay off in the long run.